AthDGC

 - the platform's source code (discovery, filtering, conversion, annotation, alignment, fix, showcase generator, Quarto template pack);

-- the open-source toolkit (LightSIDE-AthDGC for syntactic features, NoSketch-style concordancer, PROIEL XML 2.0 exporter, corpus-fix toolkit, argument-structure extractor, cross-lingual alignment viewer);
+- the open-source toolkit (LightSIDE-AthDGC (the Lavidas-extension fork of LightSIDE that operates on syntactic features rather than only text features) for syntactic features, NoSketch-style concordancer, PROIEL XML 2.0 (the file format that stores each sentence as a tree of word-by-word grammatical relations, developed at Oslo) exporter, corpus-fix toolkit, argument-structure extractor, cross-lingual alignment viewer);

 - the fine-tuned Stanza checkpoints (

-grc_byz_proiel,grc_lbem_proiel,grc_mod_proiel) trained on ARIS; Hugging Face mirror underathdgc/*is in setup, ships at v0.5; - the curated showcase samples rendered on this site;
+grc_byz_proiel,grc_lbem_proiel,grc_mod_proiel) trained on ARIS; Hugging Face mirror underathdgc/*is in setup, released at v0.5; - the curated showcase samples rendered on this site;

 - the Zenodo source-code snapshot under DOI 10.5281/zenodo.20439182.

-- the full v0.4 annotated corpus partitions (89.9 M corpus rows / 4.08 M annotated Greek rows).
-These remain under active audit on the GRNET ARIS national HPC under allocation
+- the full v0.4 annotated corpus partitions.
+These remain under active audit on the GRNET ARIS (the Greek national high-performance computing cluster, run by GRNET) national HPC (high-performance computing, i.e. a cluster of fast machines used for heavy computation) under allocation

-pa260305until the v0.5 release. - the raw JSONL partitions per period, the Qdrant vector store, or the Neo4j alignment graph dump.
-These will ship as a separate Zenodo dataset record at v0.5, under CC-BY-4.0, when the Stanza-introduced annotation errors have been corrected at scale.
+pa260305until the v0.5 release.
+Verified scale (total rows, annotated rows per period, per-witness aligned-verse counts) is included with the v0.5 release notes. - the raw JSONL (a plain-text data format that stores one record per line) partitions per period, the Qdrant vector store, or the Neo4j (a graph database that stores data as nodes and connections rather than as tables) alignment graph dump.
+These will be released as a separate Zenodo dataset record at v0.5, under CC-BY-4.0 (the Creative Commons Attribution 4.0 licence, which permits reuse with credit), when the Stanza-introduced annotation errors have been corrected at scale.

 This scoping is deliberate: we will not release annotated data with known errors.
-The tools are released and ready for reuse on any PROIEL-style historical treebank; the corpus ships when it is correct.
+The tools are released and ready for reuse on any PROIEL-style historical treebank; the corpus is released when it is correct.

 Method (in brief)